-The risk that Hearing Australia will cause or contribute to modern slavery was assessed as low in our first statement and continues to be assessed as low for this second statement.
+The risk that Hearing Australia will cause or contribute to modern slavery was assessed as low in our previous statements and continues to be assessed as low for this statement.

-Operations are confined entirely within Australia with services to clients provided in a wellregulated allied health environment, including oversight from the Commonwealth Government.
+Hearing Australia's operations are confined entirely within Australia, with services to clients provided in a well-regulated allied health environment, including oversight from the Commonwealth Government.

 Hearing Australia also provides a safe work environment that complies with all applicable laws and regulations.
-We have a robust set of policies covering WHS, business ethics, EEO and whistle-blower protections.
+We have a robust set of policies covering WHS, business ethics, EEO and whistleblower protections.